mstina03/moviesDashboard/README.md

 * After registration the used will be redirected to the login page
 * Once logged in the used will be able to see the dashboard
 * The dashboard will list the different movie genres
-* The uses will click a genre to view questions/info about the selected genre
+* The users will click a genre to view questions/info about the selected genre

 ## TODO
-* Develop question/answers section
+* Add questons to the dashboard